 - Current employee skills and abilities.
 This includes technical, knowledge, interpersonal, and leadership.

 - Trends spotted in employee reviews.
-Any trend is worth paying attention to, whether positive or negative, particularly responses regarding training and ability to do the job before them.
+Any trend is worth paying attention to, whether positive or negative, particularly responses regarding training and the ability to do the job before them.

 - How your competitors compare.
 Find successful competitors, and consider how your workforce compares to theirs in terms of capability (skills, knowledge, training).

-In 2008, ConAgra studied the performance of both trained and untrained employees to determine what kind of effect training had on them.
+ConAgra studied the performance of both trained and untrained employees to determine what kind of effect training had on them.
 They learned that managers with training had half the employee turnover than those who did not receive any training.
 That discovery led to better training and the numbers to back up the cost of paying for training.

 When it comes to scaling your business, you should know what direction you want to see it grow.
-Train and cultivate the talent of employees to meet take it in that direction.
+Train and cultivate the talent of employees to take it in that direction.
 Looking for leaders?
 Provide leadership training.
 Looking for better customer service?
 Provide customer service training.

-4. Plan for internal management succession and transition.
+4. Streamline internal management succession planning

 As your business grows, you’ll also see your need for management to grow.